SRKX/pycorrel/README.md

 ### `CorrelationMatrix`

 This class extends `SymmetricMatrix` and is specialized for correlation matrices.
-It includes additional validation to ensure values are always between \(-1\) and \(1\), and that identical keys always have a correlation of 1.
+It includes additional validation to ensure values are always in $(-1,1)$, and that identical keys always have a correlation of 1.

 ## License